 Homemade Bath Oil Recipe

 I try to steer clear of most store-bought bath products because most of them contain artificial colors and fragrances.

 Fortunately, it is super easy to make homemade bath products like bath bombs and bath oil.
 And they work just as well as store-bought products but they contain only natural ingredients.

 (This post may contain affiliate links.
 Read my full disclosure statement here.)

 I am not a doctor and the statements on this blog have not been evaluated by the FDA.
 Products mentioned here are not intended to diagnose, treat, cure, or prevent any disease.
 Please do not ask me for medical advice.
 Click here to read my full disclaimer.

 Bath oil is probably the easiest DIY bath product to make.
-It literally takes minutes to make and can create a moisturizing, relaxing bath experience.
+It literally only takes a few minutes and can help create a moisturizing, relaxing bath experience.

 Bath oil is able to penetrate deep into the skin tissue and deeply moisturize the skin.
 Also, bath oil allows you to add essential oils to the bath.

 You never want to add essential oils directly to the bath without mixing with a carrier oil first.
-The essential oil will stay on the surface of the water and can burn/irritate your skin.
+The essential oil will stay on the surface of the water and can burn and/or irritate your skin.

 By adding essential oils to your bath oil you can experience the therapeutic benefits of the essential oils as well as the moisturizing benefits of the carrier oil.